ronkow/amazon-product-review-summarizer/README.md

 A data instance:
 ```
 {
-    "reviewerID": "A30TL5EWN6DFXT",
+    "reviewerID": "A3U8HK7BNWPB53",
-    "asin": "120401325X",
+    "asin": "B00AA6CS86",
-    "reviewerName": "christina",
+    "reviewerName": "Alex Limon",
-    "helpful": [0, 0],
+    "helpful": [0, 1],
-    "reviewText": "They look good and stick good!
-I just don't like the rounded shape because I was always bumping it and Siri kept popping up and it was
-        irritating.
-I just won't buy a product like this again",
+    "reviewText": "Very portable.
+It works perfectly for my needs (quick trips).
+Now I have an additional full charge when is not a power source near by.",
-    "overall": 4.0,
+    "overall": 5.0,
-    "summary": "Looks Good",
+    "summary": "great",
-    "unixReviewTime": 1400630400,
+    "unixReviewTime": 1398297600,
-    "reviewTime": "05 21, 2014"
+    "reviewTime": "04 24, 2014"
 }
 ```